Open Universities Australia

 Open Universities Australia (OUA) is an online higher education organisation based in Australia.
 The organisation was previously known as the Open Learning Agency of Australia.
-The chairman is Professor Bruce S. Dowton and the chief executive officer is Stuart Elmslie.
+The chairman is Professor Bruce S. Dowton and the chief executive officer is Catherine Reynolds.

 Seven Australian-based universities control the ownership of the organisation.
 A board of directors, consisting of nominees from the universities which own the organisation, governs OUA.
 There are also up to five independent directors on the board at any one time.

 While the majority of enrolled students are based in Australia, courses are available to students globally.
 Most undergraduate courses offered have no first-year entry requirements and there are no quotas for most courses.

 Through OUA, students can enrol in hundreds of qualifications online, which are provided by Australian universities and other education providers.